Connections Through Culture Grants 2025, image

 Reclaim the Frame X Ankara

-This project will unfold across several interconnected activities bringing together the shared expertise, mission, and passion for championing women’s perspectives in cinema of both partners.
-From presenting features at festivals, to producing a professional training day and even screening female-led productions, this project’s activities will further strengthen cross-cultural dialogue and the visibility of women filmmakers on both sides.
+This project will unfold across several interconnected activities bringing together shared expertise, mission & passion for championing women’s perspectives in cinema of both partners.
+From presenting features at festivals, to producing a professional training day & screening female-led productions, this project’s activities will strengthen cross-cultural dialogue & the visibility of women filmmakers on both sides.

 A group of participants engaged in a workshop discussion around a table in a bright room.